dcefram/blog/content/journal/got-a-piano/index.md

 tags = ['piano']
 date = 2025-08-17T19:07:37+08:00
 title = "Got a Piano"
-description = ""
-slug = "got-a-piano"
-type = "journal"
-draft = false
-toc = false
+description = "My daughter decided that she wanted to learn the piano, so we got her piano lessons and her own digital piano with weighted keys." slug = "got-a-piano" type = "journal" draft = false toc = false
 +++

-My daughter decided that she wanted to learn the piano, so we got her piano lessons and her own digital piano with weighted keys.

 Our requirement was a real “Partner Mode,” where the piano splits into two sections with the same key range.
 The most affordable option from a reputable brand was the Korg B2.
 The cheapest we could find from a reputable brand was Korg's B2.